kurt-krueckeberg/open-fda-device-events/docs/api.md

 ### Authentication

- Authentication with your personal API key can be done by either:
+ Authentication using API key is done two ways:

 - passing your API key as the value of the `api_key`parameter. `https://api.fda.gov/drug/event.json?api_key=yourAPIKeyHere&search=...`